Walk Baltimore's self-guided ghost tour. 19 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You crane your neck to see the top of the Bromo Seltzer Tower, a 289-foot monument to capitalism and one man's peculiar genius.
 Captain Isaac Emerson ...

-The Baltimore ghost tour includes 22 documented haunted locations.
+The Baltimore ghost tour includes 19 documented stops covering 141 years of documented history.

-The most visited stop on our Baltimore tour is USS Constellation at USS Constellation, 301, East Pratt Street.
+The most visited stop on our Baltimore tour is USS Constellation at USS Constellation, 301, East Pratt Street, dating back to 1854.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.